ab9106/music-player/README.md

 ## Demo

-You can try out the https://music-player-rust-omega.vercel.app/ by copying and pasting  the provided link to your browser or go to about section ans you will find the link for the website.
+You can try out the https://music-player-rust-omega.vercel.app/ by following this link.
 ## Getting Started

 Follow these instructions to get a copy of the project up and running on your local machine.